 It is known that hairs help to trap pollen, and carry it back to nests, hives and nest cells.
 As bees visit flowers, they inadvertently transport pollen from one flower to another, enabling pollination to take place.

 However, hairiness is not the only factor in pollination.
-Some bee species are able to buzz pollinate, whilst others do not.
+Some, but not all bee species are observed to buzz pollinate.

 According to Roquer-Beni et al, butterflies and moths came top of the hairiness index, having longer, denser hair on average than bees.
 The butterflies and moths group were followed by bees, hoverflies, beetles, and then other flies.

 There were also a number of interesting species observations.
 For example, the paper wasp Polistes dominulus, had very short but dense hair, with 1444 hairs per mm2, whilst a pollen beetle (Meligethes species) had 1876 hairs!

 1. Roquer-Beni, L, Rodrigo, A, Arnan, X, et al. A novel method to measure hairiness in bees and other insect pollinators.
 Ecol Evol.
 2020; 10: 2979– 2990. https://doi.org/10.1002/ece3.6112

 2. Harmer, S. F. (Sidney Frederic), Shipley, A. E. (Arthur Everett), Sir, The Cambridge Natural History.
 1899.